Kagin007/ravenous/README.md

-# Getting Started with Create React App
+# Ravenous

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A yelp-clone app made with React

 ## Available Scripts